OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-crowdsales.md

 Crowdsales are a popular use for Ethereum; they let you allocate tokens to network participants in various ways, mostly in exchange for Ether.
 They come in a variety of shapes and flavors, so let's go over the various types available in OpenZeppelin and how to use them.

-Crowdsales have a bunch of different propertie, but here are some important ones:
+Crowdsales have a bunch of different properties, but here are some important ones:
 - Price & Rate Configuration
   - Does your crowdsale sell tokens at a fixed price?
   - Does the price change over time or as a function of demand?